bnorton/howler/README.md

 --------------------
 1. `gem 'howler'`.
 2. `bundle install`.
-3. From the root of the Rails project run `howl`.
+3. From the root of the Rails project run `howler`.

 Queueing Interface
 ```ruby